jncraton/large-language-models-cpsc2550/lectures/08-decoder-only-transformers.md

 Fine-tuning
 -----------

-- May involved training for specific NLP task (e.g. classification)
+- Training for specific NLP task (e.g. classification)
-- May involve training a model to better respond to instructions
+- Training a model to better respond to instructions

 OpenOrca
 --------